fernanluyano/pyfecto/README.md

-# Pyffect - Pure IO Effects for Python
+# Pyfecto - Pure IO Effects for Python

-Pyffect is a simple yet powerful library for handling effects and errors in Python, inspired by Scala's [ZIO](https://zio.dev/) library.
+Pyfecto is a simple yet powerful library for handling effects and errors in Python, inspired by Scala's [ZIO](https://zio.dev/) library.
 It provides a composable way to handle computations that might fail, ensuring type safety and maintainability.

-Like ZIO, Pyffect models effectful computations as values, enabling powerful composition and error handling patterns while maintaining referential transparency.
+Like ZIO, Pyfecto models effectful computations as values, enabling powerful composition and error handling patterns while maintaining referential transparency.
-While ZIO offers a more comprehensive suite of features for concurrent and parallel programming in Scala, Pyffect brings its core concepts of effect management to Python.
+While ZIO offers a more comprehensive suite of features for concurrent and parallel programming in Scala, Pyfecto brings its core concepts of effect management to Python.

 ## Features